MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 ## Create a split button

  > [!IMPORTANT]
- > SplitButton requires Windows 10, version 1809 ([SDK 17763](https://developer.microsoft.com/windows/downloads/windows-10-sdk)) or later, or the [Windows UI Library](https://docs.microsoft.com/uwp/toolkits/winui/).
+ > **SplitButton** requires the [Windows UI Library](https://docs.microsoft.com/uwp/toolkits/winui/) or Windows 10, version 1809 (SDK 17763) or later.
+To download the latest SDK, see [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk); to download an earlier SDK, see [Windows SDK and emulator archive](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive).

 A [SplitButton](/uwp/api/windows.ui.xaml.controls.splitbutton) control has two parts that can be invoked separately.
 One part behaves like a standard button and invokes an immediate action.
 The other part invokes a flyout that contains additional options that the user can choose from.